FranciscoBSpadaro/fbsdev-uploads3/README.md

 this is configuration example for  .env  local dev mode if prod use s3 with  STORAGE_TYPE=s3 and add bucket name and aws credentials

+use insonmmia for upload images , list , and delete

 credits : https://www.youtube.com/watch?v=MkkbUfcZUZM&t=50s